vernamlab/InfoNEAT/Readme.md

 Instructions:

+1. Unzip the file InfoNEAT.zip

-1. For each dataset, run data_split_aeshd.py to create a balanced dataset of 10 folds.
+2. For each dataset, run data_split_aeshd.py to create a balanced dataset of 10 folds.
 As an example,  AES_HD dataset is attacked using InfoNEAT.
 The AES_HD dataset and instructions can be found in https://github.com/AISyLab/AES_HD.

 2. Run ae_neat_one_vs_rest.py to train 256 submodels.